n8n-io/n8n-docs/docs/courses/level-one/README.md

 ## What will I learn?

-You will build two workflows:
-- A two-node workflow to get articles from Hacker News
-- A seven-node workflow to help our friend Nathan get records from a data warehouse, filter them, make calculations, and notify team members about the results

 By the end of this course, you will know:
 - How to set up n8n and navigate the Editor UI
 - How data is structured